ampproject/amp.dev/content/docs/guides/analytics_amp/analytics-vendors.md

 - `url`: HTTPS location of `amp-analytics-oewa.html`

+{% call callout('Nota', type='caution') %}
-**Note**: There is a variation named `oewadirect` that does not use the iframe-ping solution and has a better client detection by using `AMP CLIENT_ID`.
+There is a variation named `oewadirect` that does not use the iframe-ping solution and has a better client detection by using `AMP CLIENT_ID`.
 This is currently EXPERIMENTAL, and prohibited by the OEWA because it does not use `oewa2.js`.
+{% endcall %}

 ### Parsely